Fort Lauderdale Texting & Driving Lawyer

 Distracted driving is one of the major causes of traffic accidents and fatalities in Florida.
 And sending or reading a text is one of the most serious distractions, diminishing a motorist’s reflexes worse than being legally intoxicated.

 For good reason, Florida has banned texting while behind the wheel of a vehicle.
 However, far too many motorists ignore the law and continue to text, resulting in devastating accidents.
 If you have been injured because a driver was texting, you might receive compensation.
-At the Leifer Law Firm, our Fort Lauderdale texting & driving lawyers can help you negotiate a full and fair settlement.
+At Leifer & Ramirez, our Fort Lauderdale texting & driving lawyers can help you negotiate a full and fair settlement.

 How to Receive Compensation

 Florida motorists owe others a duty to operate their vehicles with sufficient care.
 If they don’t, then they are negligent, and victims can sue them in court.
 Whether a motorist was being sufficiently careful is not always clear.
 However, when a driver is texting while driving, then they have certainly been negligent.